 Travel demand management (TDM) refers to a series of measures or strategies intended to reduce personal and vehicular travel or to shift such travel to alternative times and routes, allowing for more efficient use of the existing capacity of the transportation system.
 The general intent of such measures is to reduce traffic volume and congestion, and attendant air pollutant emissions and fuel consumption.
-To be effective, these measures should be technically and politically feasible; integrated with public transit, bicycle and pedestrian, and arterial street and highway improvements; and combined into coherent packages so that a variety of measures are implemented.
+To be effective, these measures should be The TDM element is unchanged between VISION 2050 and the FCTP as there would likely be enough revenue to fund this element as recommended. technically and politically feasible; integrated with public transit, bicycle and pedestrian, and arterial street and highway improvements; and combined into coherent packages so that a variety of measures are implemented.
 As such, the recommendations included in the TDM element of VISION 2050 are either policy initiatives that do not require public funding, or are infrastructure investments that are made largely as part of the construction and operation of arterial streets and highways, and therefore are likely to be funded and are included in the FCTP.
-More detail on all of these recommendations can be found in Chapter 1 of Volume III.
+More detail on all of these recommendations can be found in Chapter 1 of this volume.

-- Recommendation 5.1: Enhance the preferential treatment for high-occupancy vehicles - ► Recommendation 5.2: Expand the network of park-ride lots - ► Recommendation 5.3: Price personal vehicle travel at its true cost - ► Recommendation 5.4: Promote travel demand management - Recommendation 5.5: Facilitate transit, bicycle, and pedestrian movement in local land use plans and zoning
+- Recommendation 5.1: Enhance the preferential treatment for high-occupancy vehicles - ▶ Recommendation 5.2: Expand the network of park-ride lots - ▶ Recommendation 5.3: Price personal vehicle travel at its true cost - Recommendation 5.4: Promote travel demand management - ► Recommendation 5.5: Facilitate transit, bicycle, and pedestrian movement in local land use plans and zoning